jenkinsci/subversion-plugin/docs/kerberos-auth.md

 This setup was tested with a MS Active Directory 2008 R2 but should also work with other Directory servers.
 As Web front-end an Apache 2.4 with mod\_auth\_kerb 5.4 on Linux was used.
-The Jenkins slaves were running on Windows 10 and Linux - the required configuration you’ll find below.
+The Jenkins agents were running on Windows 10 and Linux - the required configuration you’ll find below.

-For Windows two different setups are explained: a slave which is member of a domain and a standalone slave without domain membership.
+For Windows two different setups are explained: an agent which is member of a domain and a standalone agent without domain membership.
 The second configuration is about the same as for Linux.

 # Prerequisites